patatrak/booky/doc/source/index.rst

 What is booky?
 ##############

+Booky is my way of learning nodejs.
+It's just an app to handle books collection.
+Right now I don't do a lot since I have not the time to sped on it: given a isbn I try to find book information.
+That's all.
+But I have **A LOT OF IDEAS**\ .

 Building booky
 ##############

 What you need?
 ==============
-- nodejs: to code the app :)
+- ``nodejs``: to code the app :)
-- sphinx: to build this documentation
+- ``sphinx``: to build this documentation

 Where to build?
 ===============
-Everywhere nodejs exist you should be capable of building the app.
+Everywhere ``nodejs`` exist you should be capable of building the app.
 I personnaly build on a Ubuntu 17.04.
 This document should be built also on Windows, if you installed Sphinx on it.
 But I didnt try and won't.
 It's up to you.

 Hosting and deployement